U.S. finalizes asylum restriction to ramp up border deportations once Title 42 lapses

 But soon after Mr. Biden took office, his administration considered doing just that amid a rise in border crossings.
 The regulation, however, was rejected in 2021 amid opposition from some appointees and a determination by the top White House lawyer that the measure could have been struck down in court.

-The Biden administration has strongly denied that the regulation finalized this week is similar to the Trump-era asylum ban, arguing that its approach is different because its restriction has broader exemptions and is being paired with expanded channels for migrants to enter the U.S. with legal permission.
+The Biden administration has strongly denied that the regulation finalized on Wednesday is similar to the Trump asylum ban, arguing that its approach is different because its restriction has broader exemptions and is being paired with expanded channels for migrants to enter the U.S. with legal permission.

 for more features.